 REMOTE DESKTOP

-The Remote Desktop view displays all the computers running on Windows OS that are visible in the Management -> Active Clients view.
+The Remote Desktop view displays all the computers running on Windows OS that are visible in the Unified Management -> Device Info view.
 The collected information is placed in four views: Standard, History, and Recordings.
 On the top, you see a statistic regarding the number of Attended sessions and the number of Unattended sessions.

 This view displays a table with all the endpoints in your environment and the following details: Hostname, Username, Supporter, Non Agent Connections, IP Address, Version, Last Seen, and Actions.

-The Filters button allows you to filter All entries, by Endpoint, by Supporter with invite permissions, or by Supporter without invite permissions. - History
+The Filters button allows you to filter all entries by Endpoint, by Supporter with invite permissions, or by Supporter without invite permissions. -

 This view displays a table with the following details: From (Hostname), To (Hostname), To (Username), Session Duration, Start Time, and Session Type.